bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 - **Question 1.3**.
 Using the histogram from Q1.2, how much of the genome has not been sequenced (has 0x coverage)?
 How well does this match Poisson expectations?

 - **Question 1.4**.
-Now repeat the analysis with 15x coverage: 1. simulate the appropriate number of reads, 2. make a histogram, 3. overlay a Poisson distribution with lambda=15, 4. compute the number of bases with 0x coverage, and 5. evaluate how well it matches the Poisson expectation.<br>
+Now repeat the analysis with 15x coverage: 1. simulate the appropriate number of reads, 2. make a histogram, 3. overlay a Poisson distribution with lambda=15, 4. compute the number of bases with 0x coverage, and 5. evaluate how well it matches the Poisson expectation.<br><br>

 #### Question 2.
 De novo assembly